ParallelTask/dinoloop/wiki/controllers.md

     }
 }
 ```
-Have an empty route on base controller `@Controller('')`, If you have a route-url `@Controller('/base')` then the route is prefixed to all child controllers, example: `/base/child/get`.
+Have an empty route on base controller `@Controller('')`, if you have a route-url `@Controller('/base')` then the route is prefixed to all child controllers, example: `/base/child1/get` and `/base/child2/get`.
 ## ErrorController
-Extend this class to handle application errors.
-Unlike controllers (where you register multiple), you can register only one instance of ErrorController.
+Extend this class to handle application-level errors.
+Unlike controllers (where you register multiple), you can register only one class extending ErrorController.
 ### request: Express.Request
 Express request object is mapped to this property.
 ### response: Express.Response